Fairbanks Morse 38 8-1/8 diesel engine: Railroad Service

+Fairbanks-Morse exited the locomotive market in 1963.
+The locomotive market share was eventually dominated by products from GM's Electro-Motive Division, the American Locomotive Company, and General Electric.

 Soviet Union

 The 38 8-1/8 was reverse-engineered in the USSR and used as a primary engine for railroad locomotives.
 The first Soviet mass-produced diesel locomotive, TE3, was powered by a 1470 kW (2000 hp) 2D100 engine, direct descendant of the marine 38 8-1/8 engine.
 The TE3 was produced in high numbers (up to 7600 units), and proved to be a reliable mainline freight locomotive.
 Later this engine evolved to the turbocharged 10D100, rated at 2200 kW (3000 hp).
 It was used as powerplant for later 2TE10L, 2TE10M, 2TE10U series locomotives.
 Unfortunately, the 10D100 engine became infamous for its high rate of failures and low operating availability.
-Currently, many TE10 locomotives remain in service in Russia, Ukraine, Belarus, Lithuania, and Kazakhstan.
+Currently, many TE10 locomotives remain in service in Russia, Ukraine, Belarus, Latvia, and Kazakhstan.
 However, they are often re-engined with more modern and fuel-efficient 4-stroke engines during rebuilding programs.

-13D100 variant was used as a generating set in diesel-electric Project 97 icebreakers and their derivatives.
+13D100 variant was used as a generating set in diesel-electric Dobrynya Nikitich-class icebreakers and their derivatives.